 Lastly, we are beginning to see emergency medicine and critical-care clinicians incorporate transesophageal ultrasound into their practice for use during cardiac resuscitation.
 Physicians often encounter technical and physical limitations when using traditional transthoracic echo during the evaluation and resuscitation of critically ill patients.
 Transesophageal ultrasound, however, can provide the critical information needed to help guide physicians when trying to make life-or-death decisions during resuscitation.

-24×7: What are the top dos and don’ts healthcare professionals should keep in mind when purchasing ultrasound devices?
+24×7: What are the top dos and don’ts healthcare professionals should keep in mind when purchasing ultrasound equipment?

 Gannerkote: Of course, there are many factors to consider.
 Healthcare professionals must assess the imaging and performance requirements within the clinical area as well as aspects beyond the ultrasound system, such as clinical and service support.